carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 ![OASIS scenario authoring](/img/posts/2023-12-12/scenario_authoring.png){:class="img-fluid rounded mx-auto d-block"}

 OASIS Sim provides a Scenario Editor GUI that enables users to design and edit traffic scenarios visually and intuitively.
-Specify the environment condition, the driving task of the ego vehicle and the behaviors of other traffic participants.
+Users can specify the environment condition, the driving task of the ego vehicle and the behaviors of other traffic participants.
 The definition of these elements is compatible with OpenScenario 1.0 and can be imported from external sources or exported.
 Background traffic can also be managed in this view to add diversity and complexity to each scenario.

 # Sensor and vehicle configuration